 Teaching Kids about Money with Nancy Phillips

-GISS stands for give, invest, save, spend.
+GISS stands for giving, invest, save, spend.
 The child decorates a box for each category.
 Every week, a certain percentage of the allowance goes into the four boxes.

-The investing box is for a very long term goal, a car, college, a gap year trip.
-It’s up to you to decide the investment vehicle and for little kids you can keep it simple; if we keep this money at home, it only grows when you add to it.
+The investing box is a very long-term goal, a car, college, a gap year trip.
+It’s up to you to decide the investment vehicle and for little kids, you can keep it simple; if we keep this money at home, it only grows when you add to it.
 If we put it in the bank, a CD, a bond, Betterment, additional money is added that you didn’t have to earn.
-As they get older you can explain the finer points of interest and investing.
+As they get older you can explain the finer points of interest and invest.